mcoric96/Greedy-coloring/README.md

  Functional programming - JavaScript<br><br>

 In this case,this is not pure functional programming, but mix of functional and OOP because of implementation of a graph, but coloring algorithm uses main properties of functional paradigm.<br>
-For this problem logic programming seems to be more elegant regarding code complexity because of search implementations in Prolog.<br>
+For this problem logic programming seems to be better solution regarding code complexity because of search implementations in Prolog.<br>